zhongjunni/zhongjunni.github.io/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Design and implementation for adaptive message-oriented middleware in distributed system.
+        * Design and implement adaptive message-oriented middleware in distributed systems.
-        * Implementation for a message recording tool, which supports the recording, extraction and playback of messages.
+        * Implement a message recording tool, which supports the recording, extraction and playback of messages.
         * Expand influence for Apollo and Cyber RT.

 design: